Menu

 R.E

-Our topic in R.E this half-term is prayer in Islam.
-We will think about the different routines that we have, both at home and in school, and the rules that we follow.
-We will look at the declaration of Shahada, and the 5 pillars of Islam.
-We will talk about how people show commitment and obedience in their lives, and link this to respect for others.
-We will think about how Muslims pray, and how this shows their obedience and commitment to God.
-Finally, we will discuss what really matters to us, and how it is important to make time for the people and things that matter in life.
+Our topic in R.E this half-term was prayer in Islam.
+We thought about the different routines that we have, both at home and in school, and the rules that we follow.
+We looked at the declaration of Shahada, and the 5 pillars of Islam.
+We talked about how people show commitment and obedience in their lives, and linked this to respect for others.
+We thought about how Muslims pray, and how this shows their obedience and commitment to God.
+Finally, we discussed what really matters to us, and how it is important to make time for the people and things that matter in life.

 Top